 Another option is to incorporate them into your meals.
 “Turmeric works brilliantly when combined with eggs or added to sauces; holy basil is delicious as a tea; ashwagandha blends well in smoothies; while reishi makes a delicious hot latte made with nut milk and a dollop of honey,” Ali says.
 It is time to restock those shelves, both your health and skin will thank you.

-There is a plethora of adaptogenic herbs you could fill your cupboards with but if you are just starting out on this journey there are a few hero herbs to begin with.
+There is a plethora of adaptogenic herbs you could fill your cupboards with but if you are just starting out on this journey there are a few hero herbs, to begin with.

 Ashwagandha is one of the best herbs for dealing with our increasingly fast-paced digital world.
 “It’s an adaptogen that both calms and energizes the body making it ideal for the burned-out individual,” Ali says.
 Research shows that 300mg of ashwagandha extract twice a day for 60 days significantly reduces blood levels of the stress hormone cortisol which improves stress resilience.
 Not just a stress-buster, it can help induce a peaceful night’s sleep too.
-As Brewer says, it is apt that “it’s botanical name Withania somnifera means ‘bringing sleep.’”
+As Brewer says, it is apt that “its botanical name Withania somnifera means ‘bringing sleep.’”
 Clinical trials have shown that ashwagandha activates GABA cell receptors across our nervous system, which results in feelings of calm that are essential for sleep.
 “In this sense, ashwagandha works very similarly to pharmaceutical drugs like Valium, without the side effects and risk of addiction,” Ali adds.

 Ashwagandha is an adaptogen that both calms and energizes the body

-Alongside stress, adaptogens can also stop you getting struck down by those pesky cold and flu bugs thanks to their ability to boost the immune system.
+Alongside stress, adaptogens can also stop you from getting struck down by those pesky cold and flu bugs thanks to their ability to boost the immune system.
 Ginseng root is the champion in this category with a study finding that American ginseng significantly reduced the total number of common colds by 25 percent compared to placebo and significantly shortened the duration of colds by 6.2 days.
 “Ginseng root extracts are traditionally taken to support the adrenal glands during times of stress and to support immunity.
 Ginseng stimulates the activity of white blood cells against viral and bacterial infections,” Brewer says.